tnphammy/codepath-ios-prework/README.md

 - Chronological ordering for steps per day, per week, per month, etc.
 - UI is pleasant to look at!

+**An App I would like to build:**
+A productivity app, similar to what I described with MinimaList above, but it focuses more on planning then the execution.
+In terms of planning, I would need to incorporate AI to help the user sort their tasks by brain area, and then make them into smaller/grouped tasks accordingly.
+* Some key features my app would have:
+- Messy Drafts Board (for unorganized tasks)
+- A "regroup" button to reorganize everything by brain area used for that task
+- A hold-and-slide to re-arrange the order of the task by yourself
+- A time estimate in another column for the task, so that people are not overworking
+- Perhaps an incorporated calender to put tasks by day.

 ## Notes